-Children ages 6 to 10 years old gather for an hour of scripture, games, sing and praise, and faith based fun!
+Children ages 6 to 10 years old gather for an hour of scripture, games, praise and worship, and faith based fun!
 All are Welcome!

-EDGE is a middle school ministry, designed for youth in the 6th, 7th, and 8th grade.
-It provides a safe fun place for the youth to find a solid Catholic community, to get answers to their questions about the faith, and most importantly, to experience Jesus in a profound and personal way.
+Tim 412 is a middle school ministry, designed for youth in the 6th, 7th, and 8th grade.
+It provides a safe fun place for the youth to find a solid Catholic community, to get answers to their questions about the faith, and most importantly, to live their faith and experience Jesus in a profound and personal way.

 Third order carmelites

 We are professed in the Lay Carmelite Order of Our Lady of Mount Carmel, Province of the Most Pure Heart of Mary, Darien, IL (http://carmelnet.org/toc/toc.htm).
 The Lay Carmelites are more like Mary, the sister of Martha (Mt 10:38-42), who sat beside of Jesus at his feet listening to him speak.
 After Martha complained that Mary was not helping her, Jesus acknowledges, “There is need of only one thing.
 Mary has chosen the better part and it will not be taken from her.”
 We promise to sit in the quiet peace of Jesus’ presence and listen.
 We seek a relationship with God where one can recognize his presence and guidance in all our choices.
 We follow the Rule of Saint Albert as applied to the Lay Carmelites and faithfully wear the Brown Scapular of our Lady of Mount Carmel as a reminder of God’s presence and the Blessed Virgin Mary leading us to Jesus for their protection.